-As required under section 150C(2)(a) of DIRA, we have undertaken analysis to determine whether any commodities not currently included in the Reference Basket "are likely to be" more profitable than the commodities currently included over the five year period spanning 1 June 2020 - 31 May 2025.9 If any such commodities were to be identified, it follows that the commodities currently included do not comprise those likely to be most profitable, and that this element of the Farmgate Milk Price calculation does not comply with section 150C(2)(a).
+As required under section 150C(2)(a) of DIRA, we have undertaken analysis to determine whether any commodities not currently included in the Reference Basket "are likely to be" more profitable than the commodities currently included over the five year period spanning 1 June 2022 - 31 May 2027.14 If any such commodities were to be identified, it follows that the commodities currently included do not comprise those likely to be most profitable, and that this element of the Farmgate Milk Price calculation does not comply with section 150C(2)(a).

 We have separately provided the detail and conclusions of our analysis to the Commission.
-In summary, we have not identified any commodities not currently included in the Reference Basket that are likely to be more profitable over the relevant period than those currently included, and have therefore not adjusted the composition of the Reference Basket used to determine the 2021/22 Farmgate Milk Price.
+In summary, we have not identified any commodities not currently included in the Reference Basket that are likely to be more profitable over the relevant period than those currently included, and have therefore not adjusted the composition of the Reference Basket used to determine the 2022/23 Farmgate Milk Price.

-In addition, we have extended our analysis to include the period 1 June 2021 - 31 May 2026, and have also not identified any commodities not currently included in the Reference Basket that are likely to be more profitable over that period than those currently included, and will therefore not adjust the composition of the Reference Basket used to determine the 2021/22 Farmgate Milk Price.
+In addition, we extended our analysis to include the period 1 June 2023 - 31 May 2028, and also did not identify any commodities not currently included in the Reference Basket that are likely to be more profitable over that period than those currently included, and will therefore not adjust the composition of the Reference Basket used to determine the 2023/24 Farmgate Milk Price.